 Skin tag facts

-- Skin tags occur on the eyelids, neck, armpits, groin folds, and under breasts.
+- Skin tags tend to occur on the eyelids, neck, armpits, groin folds, and under breasts.

 - One person may have anywhere from one to over 100 skin tags.

-- Almost anyone may develop a skin tag at some point in their life.
+- Almost everyone will develop a skin tag at some point in their life.

 - Middle-aged, obese adults are most prone to skin tags.